tsathoqqua/limadocs/docs/source/module/m_vendor.rst

-.. c:function:: int query_items(string item, int flag)
+.. c:function:: mixed query_items(string item, int flag)

 gets called from the verb ask and the rule ask obj about str The player commands buy and list use it too.